-Some changes that has been introduced in the recent version, the latest version of PasswordFox includes:
+Some changes that have been introduced in the recent version, the latest version of PasswordFox includes:

 - Memory leak fixation that occurred on every refresh